igutekunst/ooc/README.rst

        // Note: There are several memory leaks.
 These are "intentional", because the
-       // goal of the ooc project is first to develop okay ergonomics.
+       // goal of the OOC project is first to develop okay ergonomics.
 After that, referencing counting
        // will be added, making it far easier to manage memory. del(count_it);
        del(ci);